 To make this as real as possible, the proposal should comply with the requirements as set by the course coordinator based on the requirements for i.e. 'FOM projectruimtevoorstellen'.
 The topic can be a PhD research project you wish to carry out yourself, one to be carried out by someone else, or a 'hypothetical' one.
-Examples of PhD proposals written by past students can be found here.
+Examples of PhD proposals written by past students can be found below, see archive.

 Time schedule students

 Deadlines and grading:

 The deadline to submit the draft version of the proposal to the supervisor is 1 February.
 The student has to send the draft version to the supervisor and also to the course coordinator Shirin Faraji (s.s.faraji).

 The student must send a pdf of the final proposal to the supervisor and at the same moment to the course coordinator before the deadline (1 March).
 The supervisor then proposes a grade using the assessment form provided.
 The supervisor must make a pdf scan of the signed form, and e-mail it to the NS202 course coordinator Shirin Faraji (S.S.email@example.com).
 Do not mail it to the ESC, this is done by the course coordinator.
 The NS202 coordinator will moderate and define the final grade after a comparative check, and send the grades to the ESC.

 Note: The student has to make clear agreements with the supervisor to make sure that the supervisor has time to give feedback on the draft version and to grade the final proposal.